The Shipping Law Review: Chile

 - Article 136 of the Fishing Law (Law No. 18,892), which refers to criminal liability for spills that cause damage to hydrobiological resources (it covers both malicious acts and negligence and extends to companies' criminal liability).14

 Article 1,116 et seq. of the Chilean Code of Commerce set out the main regulations applicable to collisions.
 The Chilean Navigation Law and the COLREGs also apply.

 Chilean collision regulations apply to damage that arises, for example, from a collision between two or more vessels or from waves caused by the movement of a vessel resulting in damage to other vessels, cargo or people on board, even if an actual collision does not occur.
 A 'vessel' is a maritime device that can move either on its own or by external means.

 These rules also apply to events occurring in fluvial waters, lakes and any other navigable waterway.
 In addition, Chilean collision regulations apply to collision damage that arises between vessels under the same ownership or administration.

 For every collision, the applicable law is that of the state in whose territorial waters the event has occurred.
 If the collision occurs in waters not subject to the jurisdiction of any state, the law of the country where the lawsuit is instituted will apply.

-- If the Maritime Authority concludes that a sunken or stranded vessel, aircraft or naval artefact (including cargo) poses no threat or obstacle to navigation, fishing, the environment or other maritime or shore activities, the owner will have up to one year to commence wreck removal operations.
+- if the Maritime Authority concludes that a sunken or stranded vessel, aircraft or naval artefact (including cargo) poses no threat or obstacle to navigation, fishing, the environment or other maritime or shore activities, the owner will have up to one year to commence wreck removal operations; and

 Chile has not signed the Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships 2009 (the Hong Kong Convention); however, the IMO Guidelines on Ship Recycling are applicable.